vincocrafter/TeamSpeak-Java-Bot-API/README.md

 # TeamSpeak-Java-Bot-API
-Java solution for using the Teamspeak Query Interface and a Socket connection.
+A Java solution using the Teamspeak Query Interface and a Socket connection.

+## Features:
+- Contains everything from the TeamSpeak Query Manual
+- Keeps the connection to the server using a KeepAliveThread
+- Event system using threads
+- Advanced options for debugging and logging
+- Synchronous and asynchronous API

-Usage:
+## Usage:
+Everything the API needs is in the `Ts3ServerQuery` Class and the `Ts3SyncAPI` Class.
 ```java
 public class Test {